cloud-py-api/nc_py_api/docs/NextcloudApp.rst

 -------------

-Before reading this chapter, please review the basic information about deployment and the currently supported types of deployments in the AppEcosystem documentation: to-do.
+Before reading this chapter, please review the basic information about deployment and the currently supported types of
+`deployments configurations <https://cloud-py-api.github.io/app_ecosystem_v2/DeployConfigurations.html>`_ in the AppEcosystem documentation.

 to-do